 The album is glued together with moments from a more familiar trajectory like “The Clearing,” a Crosby Stills and Nash-inflected track that’s layered, boisterous, peppered with piercing imagery.
 “Slice of Time” brilliantly recalls the dream-state ambience of If Only I Could, but without the draggy unburdening that so often stopped Yes I Can dead in its tracks.
 There’s even a whisper of flinty Byrds-style jangle rock on “Set that Baggage Down,” a tale of redemptive joy that serves as a highlight on Croz.

 At its best, this record (due January 27, 2014 via his own Blue Castle Records) combines Crosby’s most identifiable personal attributes with propulsive, boldly current musical vehicles.
 But it doesn’t ignore his past or make the awful mistake of conventionalizing Crosby, either — something that doomed his most recent album, the slickery Thousand Roads.
-Crosby, even accounting for these musical updates, sounds like himself again.
+Crosby, even accounting for these sonic updates, sounds like himself again.

 Unfortunately, that means he’s brought along some of that previously mentioned baggage, too.
 “Time I Have,” this circuitous rumination on urban distractions, arrives in desperate need of a road map, as Croz — and not for the last time — finds its momentum slowed by Crosby’s career-long tendency to meander about in a song.
 “Morning Falling” is pretty enough, but likewise seems to go nowhere.
 “Radio,” on the other hand, is simply too repetitive, a riff looking for a song.